MislavJaksic/SAP-ABAP-Development/README.md

 ## SAP

 SAP stands for Systems, Applications & Products in Data Processing and is the name of the corporation that constructed the Enterprise Resource Planning (ERP) system of the same name.
-Large and medium-large corporations use ERP systems to make sure their business is effective and efficient.
-The purpose of ERP systems is to integrate the business processes such as finance, production planning, sales and distribution and many others into a single large program.
+Large and medium sized corporations use ERP systems to make sure their business is effective and efficient.
+The purpose of an ERP systems is to map the business processes such as those in finance, production planning, sales and distribution, material management and others onto a program that will perform these processes faster, with less error and in greater volume.

 ### SAP modules

-SAP is a very large program which is why it is also called a system.
-Because SAP is so large, SAP is divided into modules where each module covers only a single process such as Finance(FI) or Material Management(MM).
+SAP is divided into modules because it is a very large program that covers almost all business processes.
+Each module is distinct and covers only a single area such as Finance(FI), Material Management(MM) or Sales and Distribution(SD).

-### Fine tunning
+### SAP development and customizing

-Each trade society, business and corporation (SAP calls them customers) has similar processes which are already implemented in SAP, but they need to be fine tuned for each customer.
-This is where ABAP comes in.
+Each trade society, business and corporation has similar processes which are already implemented in SAP modules, but they need to be fine tuned for each customer.
+These processes are fine tuned using ABAP to develop special functionalities that don't exist in a module or to change how an existing process works.

 ### ABAP

-ABAP stands for Advanced Business Application Programming and is a programming language most similar to COBOL.
-It is used for creating, modifying and extending SAP's programs, so they can accommodate the different needs of businesses.
+ABAP stands for Advanced Business Application Programming, a programming language similar to COBOL in which SAP is written.
+ABAP is used for creating, modifying and extending SAP's programs, so they can accommodate the different needs of businesses.

-### Other tools

-SAP is so huge that listing all tool for customizing, development and enhancement would be too laborious.